 However do note, there is no real ‘best crypto wallet in Australia’, as much as there are various options that suit different types of people with different levels of experience and expertise.

 With one of the largest verified customer bases in the world, Coinbase’s native wallet solution is the perfect beginner solution.
 This is for anyone looking to buy, sell, store, and stake digital assets.
 To elaborate, the Coinbase wallet is designed to enable seamless crypto exchanges between different addresses while providing clients with a high degree of security.
 This is thanks to its use of techniques such as 2-FA (two-factor authentication).

 Best for advanced users

-This is one of the most feature-loaded cryptocurrency wallets in the market today.
+This is one of the best crypto wallets in Australia today.
 The Trezor Model T is designed for advanced users looking to store their crypto passwords and keys in one place.
 The unit comes with a touchscreen interface and is capable of creating/storing keys in an offline fashion.
 As a result, users can sign their transactions safely without the threat of any hacks, malware intrusions, etc.

 Trezor Model T utilises open-source hardware and software, affords clients the ability to install Bitcoin-only firmware as well as use their device as a two-factor authenticator.

 Best for mobile users

 Atomic Wallet is a free-to-use mobile crypto wallet that offers users a high degree of anonymity and security.
 It does not require clients to undergo any third-party verifications or know-your-customer (KYC) processes to access their funds.
 Thanks to its easy-to-use interface, the wallet is ideal for new and seasoned investors alike.